theHungryHerbivore/theHungryHerbivore/README.md

 - 👋 Hi, I’m @theHungryHerbivore
 - 👀 I'm supremely bullish on AI.
-- 🌱 I’m currently learning DSA, ML, React, System Design.
+- 🌱 I’m like solving math problems when free.
 - 💞️ I’m looking to collaborate on any exciting product.

 <!---